 Value Realization

 Deployment is a milestone, not the outcome.
-Value realization is the discipline of turning shipped capability into measurable business performance and sustained adoption.
+I turn shipped capability into measurable business performance through adoption discipline and decision-ready reporting.

 Define value architecture before execution